-During the Ming period provincial education commissioners were selected from regular metropolitan graduates (jinshi chushen 進士出身).
+During the Ming period provincial education commissioners had been selected from among regular metropolitan graduates (jinshi chushen 進士出身).
 They operated independently from the provincial administration, and reported directly to the Ministry of Rites (libu 禮部).
 Yet judicial matters were handed over to the provincial authorities for judgment.
 Commissioners were appointed for three-years' terms.
-In larger provinces the office was occupied by a greater official of rank 4, in smaller ones by junior compilers (bianxiu 編修) of the Hanlin Academy 翰林院.
+In larger provinces the office was was taken over by officials of rank 4, but in smaller ones by junior compilers (bianxiu 編修) of the Hanlin Academy 翰林院.

 During the Qing period, educations commissioners operated on a temporary basis (qinchai 欽差) and had in fact the same status as governors (xunfu 巡撫) or governors-general (zongdu 總督).
 It was allowed for provincial education commissioners to investigate issues on lower levels of administration.
 But the commissioners themselves were controlled by the governors, who had to submit a report about the commissioner's performance.
 In 1906 the office was renamed tixueshi 提學使 and was subordinated to the provincial governors.
 It was abolished in 1912.